-The Seminary Librarian is usually available for reference inquiries during regular seminary business hours.
-You may email reference questions to reference@lancasterseminary.edu, or submit a question through the library's website.
-Under most circumstances these will be answered within 24 hours or one business day.
+- The reference librarian is usually available during regular seminary business hours. - You may send email reference questions to reference@lancasterseminary.edu.
+Under most circumstances these will be answered within a day. - There are a variety of handouts available, providing guidelines for the use of the library and on-line periodical indexes.

-Interlibrary Loan (ILL)
+Interlibrary Loan